-What it’s like at a community camp?
+What it’s like at on the Community Camp programme?

 Many potential campers are unsure if they’re the right fit for community camp, so we’ve interviewed former participant Kathryn to tell us a bit about her experience.

 I had an idea about setting up a befriending scheme for people experiencing anxiety or people who felt fear was holding them back from doing what they wanted to/be the person they wanted to be, but I didn’t know where to start.

 I had spent a decade volunteering, working in management, and running local community baking groups but setting up something like a social enterprise felt incredibly daunting.
 But my passion saw me determined to make it happen.
 I didn’t really know anyone in my friendship and colleague circles that volunteered.
 This meant I found it hard knowing where to start, who to speak to etc. The project I set up was called Feardom Fighters and so what spurred me all the way was thinking ‘I can’t be an ambassador for this cause if I can’t face my own fears of stepping into the unknown and reaching out to strangers for help or guidance’.

 I had begun to reach out to community groups online with success but all formal support/funding schemes seemed to be for more mature community projects.
 When I read about Eden Project Communities I thought,‘that’s me, that’s me!
 I have an idea I want to turn into action but I don’t know where to start and am looking for ideas and inspiration from others who have been there, done that’.

 What were your initial thoughts when you saw the camp being advertised?